jukebox42/Octoprint-PrusaMMU/README.md

 **Description:** This plugin adds Prusa MMU support to OctoPrint.
 The active filament will be displayed in the navbar and you will be prompted to select which filament to use when slicing in "MMU Single" mode.
 Other settings are available to name each tool and set defaults.
 This plugin only works for Prusa printers with an MMU.
-Supports MMU firmware  `3.X.X`.
+Supports MK3s/3.5/3.9/4 MMU3 firmware  `3.X.X`.

 This plugin was inspired by the [MMU2filamentselect](https://plugins.octoprint.org/plugins/mmu2filamentselect/) plugin.
 I wanted to try and take it a step further.